IN HOC SIGNO VINCES |

 TIME DEUM ET OPERARE IUSTITIAM |

-EARLY CHURCH CHRONOLOGICAL NOTES ON THE EUCARSIT
+EARLY CHURCH CHRONOLOGICAL NOTES ON THE LITANY

 Extracted from the Church History Site and other sites on the www. and cited here for research and educational purposes with some annotations added.

-Topical - of Children at the Euchcarist:
+Topical - of Children at the Eucharist:

 let the bishop partake, then the presbyters, and deacons, and sub-deacons, and the readers, and the singers, and the ascetics; and then of the women, the deaconesses, and the virgins, and the widows; then the children; and then all the people in order, with reverence and godly fear, without tumult.
 [Constitutions of the Holy Apostles, 8.2.13 ](see more here)